Knott's Berry Farm: Annual park events

 A Christmas event known as "Knott's Merry Farm" also happens annually.
-Previous Merry Farm events have included manufactured snow, handcrafts exhibits, and a visit with Santa Claus.
-This event was originally created by Gary Salisbury in the Fall of 1985.
+Previous Merry Farm events have included manufactured snow, handcraft exhibits, and a visit with Santa Claus.
+This event was created by Gary Salisbury in the fall of 1985.

-Praise (festival) has been a Christian themed celebration presented for many years as a mix-in special event of music and comedy on New Year's Eve.
+Praise has been a Christian-themed celebration presented for many years as a mix-in special event of music and comedy on New Year's Eve.

-A boysenberry festival is held at Knott's that has food and drink prepared in a variety of ways with boysenberries.
+Every spring, a boysenberry-themed food festival is held at Knott's that has food and drink prepared in a variety of ways with boysenberries.
 There are also special shows and music for the multi-week event.

 Areas and attractions

 The park consists of four themed areas: